Hi, I'm Mr. Poulsen! Looking forward to meeting you!

 Start to pin things that interest you.

-Get yourself a small sketchbook - A5 or A6 and do something in it EVERY DAY.
-It could just be a word, a small sketch, a collage.
-But it is important to get into a habit of recording every day.
+It could just be a word, a small sketch, a collage, or a printed photo.
+But it is important to get into the habit of making art every day.
 Think of it as a visual diary.
-Record your summer.
+Record your thoughts and experiences this summer.

-Write a short sentence explaining your drawing/thought/process
+Write with your art -- put down a short sentence explaining your drawing/thought/process after you draw.
+Help me understand your thinking.

 Familiarize yourself with the course and the expectations for the AP portfolio.

-● At the top choose AP Courses and Exams
+At the top choose AP Courses and Exams

-● Choose COURSE and Exam Pages
+Choose COURSE and Exam Pages

-● Under ARTS find the portfolio type- 2D Design / 3D Design / Drawing
+Under ARTS find the portfolio type- 2D Design / 3D Design / Drawing

-● Click on The Portfolio.
+Click on The Portfolio.

-● Scroll down till you find sample portfolios from many years past.
+Scroll down till you find sample portfolios from many years past.

-1. Look at the work.
-Look at the high scoring portfolios vs. what does not pass.
-This is what you’re up against.
 This class is not easy.
-It will involve more time than you think is possible.
-Little, quick, easy, did it last night type of work - these just won't cut it in the AP art world.
+It is a college-level course and will involve more time than you think is possible.
+Little, quick, easy, 'did it last night' type of work won't cut it in the AP art world.
 You will need to work in class and at home.
 You will have to work.
 A LOT.
 All the time.
 EVERY DAY.
 But you will make great work that you will treasure for years.

 After looking at LOTS of example portfolios: